The Bottleneck Moves Faster Than Your Model

 Product management could be documented lightly, held mostly in one person's head.
 The trace diluted invariably with an N-month buffer between a decision and its consequences.
 You could be wrong about a priority in February and have enough time to present history in a different light by May.

-Those N-month buffers did foster an era of collection.
+Those N-month buffers also fostered an era of collection.
 Research sits in Notion pages that get read once and forgotten.
 Call recordings pile up in Gong libraries with no pipeline to product decisions.
 Loud Sales requests take over the dozen silently churning client needs.
 Stakeholder feedback arrives through six different channels and gets synthesized by whoever has bandwidth and enough context, which increasingly is a council or nobody.

 When shipping was slow, the synthesis delay was invisible against a three-month dev cycle.